Israel to build desert mega-bases, freeing up land in Tel Aviv

-TEL AVIV (Reuters) - Israel’s military plans to vacate land worth $14 billion and move most of its headquarters from the heart of Tel Aviv in a $7 billion project intended to alleviate an acute national shortage of room for housing.
+TEL AVIV, March 18 (Reuters) - Israel’s military plans to vacate land worth $14 billion and move most of its headquarters from the heart of Tel Aviv in a $7 billion project intended to alleviate an acute national shortage of room for housing.

 The Bank of Israel, concerned by surging housing prices, has called on the government, which controls about 93 percent of land in Israel, to free up more of it to meet demand.

-The Israel Defence Forces headquarters, known as the Kirya, or campus in Hebrew, sits on 47 actress in central Tel Aviv, complete with rooftop helicopter pad, a city landmark.
+The Israel Defence Forces headquarters, known as the Kirya, or campus in Hebrew, sits on 47 actress (19 hectares) in central Tel Aviv, complete with rooftop helicopter pad, a city landmark.

 The sprawling Tel Hashomer base, where every conscript is inducted, is among a dozen other bases nearby taking up precious space in what are now swank residential and business districts.